rogiller/fibonacci-api/README.md

 **Moral:** The Fibonacci function in the `FibonacciController` is NOT the bottle neck.
-If you check the `FibonacciControllerTest` timing tests, you will see that it can do 10000+ Fibonacci computes in less than 100 millisecons.
+If you check the `FibonacciControllerTest` timing tests, you will see that it can do 10000+ Fibonacci computes in less than 100 milliseconds.